rdlester/hermes/introAndTutorial.md

 Tutorial
 ========

 NOTE: this is currently a work in progress, will be finished soon!
-Topics yet to be covered include: Interactions and the PostOffice (user or network input), both pretty important.
+Topics yet to be covered include: the PostOffice (user or network input), pretty important stuff.
 We're also getting started on separate tutorials, covering the Animation and Physics modules.
-In the meantime, read what's below and take a look at our other examples to get an idea of how things work.
+In the meantime, read what's below to learn the basics and take a look at our other examples to get an idea of how the rest of the things work.

 The Template
 ------------